ipaymu/iPaymu-wp-plugin/README.md

 Stable tag: 2.0.0<br>
 License: MIT

-This is the official WooCommerce extension to receive payments using iPaymu Indonesia Payment Gateway.
+This is the official extension to receive payments using iPaymu Indonesia Payment Gateway.

 ### Description